el-gringo-alto/audio-glitch/README.md

-# Mass Kitsch
+# Audio Glitch

-Generate generic glitch art from kitsch art.
+Generate glitch art from audio effect using the command line.
+Inspired by the Audacity method of creating glitch art.